Subash-d/Awsome-chocolates/README.md

 **Awesome Chocolates - Sales Data Analysis**

-This project focuses on analyzing sales data for Awesome Chocolates,a chocolate company.
+This project focuses on analyzing sales data for Awesome Chocolates, a chocolate company.
 The goal was to import, transform, and visualize the data to derive actionable insights.
 The project leverages SQL for data querying and Power BI for creating interactive dashboards.

 _Project Overview_
 Objective: Analyze sales data to uncover trends, patterns, and insights that can help improve business decisions.